Deployment and Maintenance / Upload Self-Monitor Data

 Task Skipped |

-are used to mark the source of a function task's execution, with specific values as follows:
+The origin and origin_id fields are used to mark the execution origin of the Func task.
+The specific values are as follows:

 cronJob |